CHAMPAIGN, Ill. - February 3, 2022

 The Humanities Research Institute (HRI) has announced the first cohort of Interseminars graduate fellows: nine students from a range of disciplines and home colleges, including Education, Fine and Applied Arts, and Liberal Arts and Sciences.

 The fellows will collaborate with faculty conveners in the design of cross-departmental and cross-college courses, participating in the project’s two summer intensives, an interdisciplinary methods seminar and themed seminar course, and engaging in collaborative research.
 The project spans an 18-month period, culminating in a community event.

-Supported by a $2,000,000 grant from The Andrew W. Mellon Foundation, the Interseminars Initiative funds three such projects over three successive years, each selected through a competitive application process.
+Supported by a $2,000,000 grant from the Mellon Foundation, the Interseminars Initiative funds three such projects over three successive years, each selected through a competitive application process.
 This initiative represents the latest thinking on how best to practice a genuinely collaborative and equitable commitment to graduate training in the public research university of the 21st century, particularly for students historically underrepresented in American higher education.

 In addition to funding from Mellon, these fellowships were made possible by the generosity of the Graduate College at the University of Illinois Urbana-Champaign.